thirdweb-dev/typescript-sdk/etc/sdk.api.md

     Rinkeby = 4
 }

+// Warning: (ae-internal-missing-underscore) The name "ChainIdToAddressSchema" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal (undocumented)
+export const ChainIdToAddressSchema: z.ZodRecord<z.ZodString, z.ZodString>;

 // Warning: (ae-internal-missing-underscore) The name "ChainOrRpc" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)